csev/dj4e/assn/paw_github.md

-Storing your DJango Projects in GitHub
+Storing your Django Projects in GitHub
 ======================================

 This excercise shows how to store your assignments in a private repository in